ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

   Doable although cumbersome since this demands the manual handling of all IP assignments in your LAN.
 Still, this is the one that can almost (if you also leave the dynamic IP assignment enabled, conflicts may still happen) guarantee that your devices and apps will not collide in their IP assignments.
 If you opt to this method, be sure of clearing a range of IPs in your router (meaning, do not assign any IP from that range to any device) that MetalLB can use freely.

 - **Making your private network assign IPs from the `10.0.0.0/8` range**\
   As I already explained [back in chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#criteria-for-ips), for my LAN I opted to use the biggest IPv4 range available for private networks: `10.0.0.0/8`.
-Still, this measure only mitigates the possibility of conflict between a device and an app exposed by MetalLB (or just with another device).
+Still, this measure only mitigates the possibility of conflict between a device and a service exposed by MetalLB (or just with another device).
 This also depends on how capable your LAN's router is handling IP assignments.
 The good thing is that you do not have to manage manually the IPs assigned to your devices.

 In my case, I opted to "risk it" and stick with the dynamic IP assignment to allow devices to connect with randomized MACs, which is the default behavior nowadays.

 ### Ports used by MetalLB

-When using the L2 operating mode, MetalLB requires the `7946` port open both in TCP and UDP in all the nodes of your cluster, but only for internal communications among the MetalLB-related processes running on your cluster nodes.
-So, this `7946` port will be seen only in the internal network that runs through your isolated `vmbr1` bridge.
-This means that you do not have to worry about adding specific firewall rules to open this port on your K3s cluster nodes.
+When using the L2 operation mode, MetalLB requires the `7946` port open both in TCP and UDP in all your cluster's nodes, but only for internal communications among the MetalLB-related processes running on them.
+This `7946` port will be seen only in the internal network that runs through your isolated `vmbr1` bridge.
+Therefore, you do not have to worry about adding specific firewall rules to open this port on your K3s cluster nodes.

 ### Deploying from an external `kubectl` client